nageshnnazare/CaML/README.md

-# MLC - Machine Learning from scratch in C
+# CaML - C and Machine Learning

-MLC is a lightweight, dependency-free neural network library written in C. It focuses on clarity and understanding the fundamentals of machine learning by implementing core concepts from scratch.
+CaML is a lightweight, dependency-free neural network library written in C. It focuses on clarity and understanding the fundamentals of machine learning by implementing core concepts from scratch.

 ## Project Structure